 Recently the Valuer-General of South Australia undertook a project called the Revaluation Initiative, undertaken to improve the accuracy of the General Valuation.
 The General Valuation is used by the Council as the basis for valuing land and calculating rates.
-These outcomes of Revaluation Initiative come into force in our City with the 2021 - 22 rates.
+The outcomes of Revaluation Initiative come into force in our City with the 2021 - 22 rates.
 The valuation for many residential and commercial properties has increased.
 If you are dissatisfied with your valuation, you can object to the State Valuation Office in writing within 60 days of receiving the notice of valuation, explaining why you object.
 The Valuer General may extend the 60-day objection period where it is shown there is reasonable cause to do so.

-It is anticipated that the residential rate cap will continue to be 6 per cent.
-In addition it is proposed to introduce a one-off discretionary rebate to commercial/industrial/ vacant properties if an increase in their annual rate bill is in excess of 6 per cent.
-This is in response to prospective substantial valuation changes due to the Valuer-General's initiative to improve valuation data accuracy.
-No decision about the residential rate cap for 2021-22 has been made at this time.
+The residential rate cap will continue to be 6 per cent.
+In addition, Council has introduced a one-off discretionary rebate to commercial and industrial properties if an increase in their annual rate bill is in excess of 6 per cent.
+This is in response to substantial valuation changes due to the Valuer-General's initiative to improve valuation data accuracy.